eiginn/nftrace/README.rst

 TODO
 ----

-- How to handle bidirectional flows? right now its unidirectional unless TRACE rules are handled separately
 - Inject comment "match" into nftrace handled rules to make obvious where the rule came from.

 Alternative Ideas